 Step back in time with us to the peak of Stockholm maritime trade.
-This summer, the illustrious banquet hall Sjöfartshuset is opening its beautiful drawing rooms for a new banquet and event hall in Stockholm!
+This summer, the illustrious banquet hall Sjöfartshuset is once again opening its beautiful drawing rooms from the 1600s for an exclusive summer lunch.

-For two weeks, June 19-30, and again August 1-18, the elegant first floor will open its shutters to the public for a delicious luncheon buffet.
+For two weeks, June 18-29, and again for a few days in August, the elegant first floor will open its shutters to the public for a delicious luncheon buffet.
 The building is normally only available for pre-booking, but for a few weeks this summer, everyone can enjoy fresh and delicious Swedish buffet and stunning views of Stockholm’s canals.

 The ambiance here is decidedly cozy and nautical, with a dining hall reminiscent of the belly of a ship — a perfect setting for your small intimate parties, lunches, dinners, and special events.
 The house can also host your next business meeting or conference with ease.